 I’ve yet to meet a Sandakphu tea that disappointed me; perhaps some of my admiration lies in my secret desire to go trekking around Nepal and Northern India.
 I hope I get there someday.

 As you can see, I’ve been busy but have some fun tea related trips planned out, as well as local tea shops to try out soon, so I’ll be back with more adventures to report on in the near future.

 on April 28th,2013 Uncategorized

-It was a clear, beautiful winter day in San Francisco that just seemed to invite various oddities and curiosity into my head.
+It was a clear, beautiful winter day in San Francisco that just seemed to invite a sense of curiosity into my head.
 E. and I decided to head over to Treasure Island.
 Yarr!
-This man made island was created entirely of fill for the 1939 Golden Gate Exposition, was used as a naval base, and is now undergoing a massive redevelopment effort by the City of San Francisco.
+This man made island was created entirely of fill for the 1939 Golden Gate Exposition, used as a naval base, and is now undergoing a massive redevelopment effort by the City of San Francisco.

 On the last weekend of every month, the Treasure Island Flea Market takes over the island with food, wine, and a huge number of vendors selling antiques, collectibles, handmade items, clothing, bags and jewelry.
 It is truly a cacophony of crap and you can spend hours just perusing the wares of the different vendors.

 After chatting a bit with the T-We guys, I found they opened up their first retail store in San Francisco at the Crocker Galleria.
-I will definitely be going soon as it would make me happy to support a local small business like this one.
+I will definitely be going soon as I love supporting local, small businesses like this one.